jordifierro/llaor-web/README.md

 ## Documentation

-This site has two menu pages: `/` is the welcome page with a button to `/diccionari`, a section that leads to `/diccionari/cerca` (search page) and `/diccionari/lletres` (abc list).
+This site has a tree structure with sections: `/` is the welcome page with a button to `/llengua`, a section that leads to `/llengua/diccionari` which contains:
+`/llengua/diccionari/cerca` (search page) and `/llengua/diccionari/lletres` (abc list).
-`/diccionari/cerca/<text>` is also a valid url to search for <text>.
+`/llengua/diccionari/cerca/<text>` is also a valid url to search for <text>.
-`/diccionari/lletres/o` will show the user all the words beggining with 'o'.
+`/llengua/diccionari/lletres/o` will show the user all the words beggining with 'o'.
-`/diccionari/mots/<example>` prints the definitions of the word 'example'.
+`/llengua/diccionari/mots/<example>` prints the definitions of the word 'example'.

 Technically, this web project is very easy.
 It uses plain react, fetching the data from the [llaor-api](https://github.com/jordifierro/llaor-api).